Keith Milligan

-Keith Wayne Milligan (born February 8, 1950 in Inverness) was the 29th premier of Prince Edward Island, serving for seven weeks in the autumn of 1996.
+Keith Wayne Milligan (born February 8, 1950) is a Canadian politician who was the 29th premier of Prince Edward Island, serving for seven weeks in the autumn of 1996.
 He was educated at Inverness District School, O'Leary Regional High School and the University of PEI, where he obtained Bachelor of Arts and Bachelor of Education degrees.
 He is married to the former Deborah Foley and they reside in Tyne Valley.
 They have three children - Charles Christian (Jolene), Olivia (Shawn) and Dustin.

 Provincial politics

 He was first elected to the Legislative Assembly of PEI in a by-election on February 2, 1981, and was re-elected in the general elections of 1982, 1986, 1989, 1993 and 1996.
 He served as interim Leader of the Opposition and Critic for Education.
 In 1986 he was appointed Minister of Health and Social Services and Minister Responsible for the Hospital and Health Services Commission.
 In 1989, Milligan was appointed Minister of Agriculture.
 In 1993 he was appointed Minister of Education and Human Resources and in 1994 he was appointed Minister of Transportation and Public Works.